lkopacz/a11y-with-lindsey/src/pages/my-rant-this-isnt-edge-case/index.md

 ## Conclusion
 As you can see, there are many reasons why this is not an edge case.
 “Just make it work” is subjective, and that bias can end up costing you a lot of money along the line and alienate your users.
 Remember that your target audience always has some folks from these communities, so it’s best not to ignore them.

+How do you talk to your stakeholders about accessibility?
+Let me know on [Twitter](https://twitter.com/littlekope0903) or tweet me if you have questions about this blog post.